neuweltgeld/empower-ibc-transfer/README.md

 Empower asks you to send back half of the $MPWR token you sent with IBC.
 You can try this way for this.

-1.With Hermes, you sent the $MPWR token to the Osmosis test network.
+* With Hermes, you sent the $MPWR token to the Osmosis test network.
-2.Now check your osmosis wallet address at https://testnet.mintscan.io/osmosis-testnet and select "All Assets" from the "Asset Type" tab.
+* Now check your osmosis wallet address at https://testnet.mintscan.io/osmosis-testnet and select "All Assets" from the "Asset Type" tab.

 ![image](https://github.com/neuweltgeld/empower-ibc-transfer/assets/101174090/2fb94e0f-0b40-4dd0-8263-c267859aca56)

-3.Now you can see your IBC tokens
+* Now you can see your IBC tokens

 ![image](https://github.com/neuweltgeld/empower-ibc-transfer/assets/101174090/11fd2102-bcaa-4726-a8cd-7411db80f8e1)

-4.Check the amount of tokens you are sending and identify the IBC token.
+* Check the amount of tokens you are sending and identify the IBC token.

 ![image](https://github.com/neuweltgeld/empower-ibc-transfer/assets/101174090/24044511-57e9-4292-884a-8b9c90271044)

-5.The IBC address of the token I sent is ibc/E0FDA81C892EEA14C2398519260AA706A068B36AE5BE8AE9FAD8EB1540A6E02E 6.Write this address in the --denom flag you would write when following the osmo-test-5 ---- circulus-1 hermes step and change the --amount to half.
+* The IBC address of the token I sent is ibc/E0FDA81C892EEA14C2398519260AA706A068B36AE5BE8AE9FAD8EB1540A6E02E

+* Write this address in the --denom flag you would write when following the osmo-test-5 ---- circulus-1 hermes step and change the --amount to half.

-7.Check the txhash in the osmosis explorer to check if the transmission has been established.
+* Check the txhash in the osmosis explorer to check if the transmission has been established.